Cybertron2425/Multimodal-Deepfake-Detection-System-main/README.md

 backend/.env
 ```

-and update paths if necessary.
+Then update the required paths and configuration values if necessary.

 ---

-## Run Backend
+# Run Backend

 ```bash
 cd backend
 python app.py
 ```